 Running Calorie Calculator

-Estimate calories burned running from weight, distance, duration, pace, and elevation gain.
+Estimate calories burned running from weight, distance, time, pace, MET value, and elevation, with kcal per mile, kilometer, and hour.

 Use this toolRunning Pace Calculator